 - Make sure to Bookmark our InstaPot recipes page.
 We add new ones each week!

-A great way to “bake” during the summertime when the last thing you want to do is turn on your oven!
-Brownies are my favorite dessert I think and I thought of making this after I made a brownie in a mug that was fantastic.
+A great way to “bake” when you just have a few people at home and are really craving something sweet after dinnertime.
+Homemade brownies are my favorite dessert I think and I thought of making this after I made a brownie in a mug that was fantastic.

-I have made this two ways, with caramel and chocolate in the middle using Rolo candies, or with a few tbsp. of peanut butter in the middle.
+I have made this two ways, with caramel and chocolate in the middle using Rolo candies and with a few tbsp. of peanut butter in the middle.
 We’re team peanut butter all the way!
+Just use creamy and the brand doesn’t really matter much.

 Brownies in Instant Pot

-- 6″ springform pan this fits inside my Instant Pot nicely
+- 6″ springform pan this fits inside my 6 qt.
+Instant Pot nicely

 - You’ll need these perfectly fitting pcs. of parchment paper too, makes it slide right out. 😉